Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: Joint Device-Edge Semantic Communication System

 The whole process of network training is illustrated in Algorithm \ref{alg:1}.
 In specific, the entire training process of this semantic communication system can be divided into three steps.
 The baseline is the ideal network with the noiseless channel.
 The wireless channel used in this experiment is BSC.

 Firstly, we jointly train the encoder, decoder, structured pruning and quantization module for $Epo=300$ epochs.
-The learning rate starts with 0.1 and decays by 10 times at epoch 150 and 200.
 The parameter $T$ in quantization is set to 1 and increased with the training epoch $Epo$, which can be given as:

 where $[\cdot]^{+}$ is the rounded up function.
 We use an invariant $\text{BER}_{\text{train}}=10^{-2}$ for training to achieve stable performance, while BERs in the range from $\text{BER}_{\text{test}}=10^{-1}$ to $10^{-5}$ are tested.
 This training process can be expressed as: